w3f/polkadot-wiki/docs/learn/learn-spree.md

 to this SPREE module creating two distinct instances of it with their own XCMP endpoints "A.X" and "B.X".

-In the example, we assume that this SPREE module "X" contains the functionality for incrementing of decrementing the balance of a particular asset that is unique to this module.
+In the example, we assume that this SPREE module "X" contains the functionality for incrementing or decrementing the balance of a particular asset that is unique to this module.

 By initiating a transaction at A.X to decrease a particular balance by 1, a message over XCMP can be